 The canvas reappears with the Profile toggle enabled.

-Since the schema is not saved yet, this is the point of no return if you change your mind about letting the schema participate in Real-time Customer Profile: once you save an enabled schema, it can no longer be disabled.
+Since the schema is not saved yet, this is the point of no return if you change your mind about letting the schema participate in Real-Time Customer Profile: once you save an enabled schema, it can no longer be disabled.
 Select the Profile toggle again to disable the schema.

 To finish the process, select Save to save the schema.

-The schema is now enabled for use in Real-time Customer Profile.
+The schema is now enabled for use in Real-Time Customer Profile.
 When Platform ingests data into datasets based on this schema, that data will be incorporated into your amalgamated Profile data.

 Once you have assigned a class and added field groups to a schema, you can edit the display names of any of the schema’s fields, regardless of whether those fields have been provided by standard or custom XDM resources.

 Keep in mind that the display names of fields that belong to standard classes or field groups can only be edited in the context of a specific schema.
-In other words, changing the display name of a standard field in one schema does not effect other schemas that employ the same associated class or field group.
+In other words, changing the display name of a standard field in one schema does not affect other schemas that employ the same associated class or field group.